The top three trucks in the US – GMC, Ford, and RAM – RAM is often seen as the poor cousin. Let’s look at why this is and is it actually true?

 For 2021, the RAM scored highest for comfort (4.7) and Styling (4.7) which is what RAM had set out to do with the new 2019 model.

-I think RAM is certainly a truck to be given consideration to.
-Yes, it had problems with a bad reputation in the past due to mechanical issues, but the RAM of old is truly gone and the RAM of 2021 is most definitely a beast to be reckoned with.
+I think the latest model RAM is certainly a truck that deserves real consideration.
+Yes, it has had problems and earned a bad reputation in the past, due mostly to mechanical issues.
+That said, the RAM of old is truly gone and the RAM of 2021 by many accounts is most definitely a beast to be reckoned with.

 You may like these posts also: